How We're Fighting to Save our Water Resources

 The RGC has three priorities on water in New Mexico and West Texas:

-1. Preventing the billion dollar Gila diversion from proceeding
+1. Preventing the billion -dollar Gila diversion from proceeding

 2. Monitoring of dairy pollution

-3. Water quality monitoring
+3. Monitoring water quality

 Gila River Diversion

-While New Mexico would get federal funds from the Arizona Water Settlement Act for a diversion, the amount available is only about $100 million, leaving taxpayers on the hook for the other $900 billion a diversion would cost.
+While New Mexico would get federal funds from the Arizona Water Settlement Act for a diversion, the amount available is only about $100 million, leaving taxpayers on the hook for the other $900 million a diversion would cost.
 Still, the Interstate Stream Commission and some local governments are moving forward with a diversion, despite the fact that federal money is also available for nondiversion local projects that would meet Southwest New Mexico’s future water needs at a fraction of the price.
 New Mexico needs to spend money on conservation and evaluating how much water overuse we are engaged in; we need to use our water at a sustainable level.